compose-ui/remote-form/README.md

 When an error occurs, this event is fired with the original ajax request `xhr` object and the `error` that the ajax library suffered.

-It'll be fire in the event of a request not getting through (due to CORS, server down, etc.), a server error (5xx) or a client error (4xx).
+It'll fire in the event of a request not getting through (due to CORS, server down, etc.), a server error (5xx) or a client error (4xx).

+### `ajax:complete(xhr, status)`

+The `complete` event is fired at the end of the ajax submission lifecycle, regardless of success or failure.
+You might use this event to perform some cleanup action no matter the end result of a form submission.